Skip to main content

 •

-• All Other Archival Records: Email archives@kingcounty.gov or call (206) 263-2480.
+• Other Archival Records: Email archives@kingcounty.gov or call (206) 263-2480.
 Please provide a brief description of the records you want and where they're located in the Archives: which series, record group or box number.
 If you don't have that information, we are happy to provide a research consultation to determine whether we hold records that may be responsive to your research.

 •